tsao100/Game-of-Life/README.md

 The IDE environment is running in the DOSBOX virtual machine.
 All the required compiler I have zipped and put it in this repository.

-The video of the compile and game is shown in GameOfLife.mp4
+The video of the compile and game is shown in GameOfLife.mp4.
+Also can be seen in Youtube https://youtu.be/JLbLT61EvTE